USGS-WiM/wimrepo-dashboard/README.md

 ## Deployment

 ```
-ng build -prod to build a dist folder
+ng build --prod --base-href to build a dist folder
 ```

 ## Built With